ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/04_network_security.md

     <img src="../imgs/ca.png" width="200" />

-### 3. Certificate validation
+### 3. [Client] Certificate validation
 For a client service application to verify the validity of a certificate, the application needs the CA bundle that signed that certificate.
-The **`service-ca` Controller** injects the **CA bundle** when you apply the annotation `service.beta.openshift.io/inject-cabundle=true` to an object.
+The **`service-ca` Operator** injects the **CA bundle** (a group of Certificates) when you apply the annotation `service.beta.openshift.io/inject-cabundle=true` to an object.

 The object could be: